OpenBB-finance/OpenBB/website/content/terminal/usage/guides/hub.md

 openbb.login(email = 'didier.lopes@openbb.finance', password = '****')
 ```

-in addition, if you want to store that information locally you can do so by setting this additional flag
+in addition, if you want to store that information locally you can do so by setting this additional flag.

 ```python
 keep_session = True